-Dead Set on Deceit: Reading into the Ethical Dilemmas of Wyler’s "The Letter"
+Dead Set on Deceit: Ethical Dilemmas in Wyler’s "The Letter"

 Author Note: This paper was created for Case Studies in Business Ethics and Law, MG552, in the Broadview University MBA program.

 On a dark night in Malaysia, a full moon hangs in the air as a man stumbles from a wooden porch, clutching his chest.

 A woman, who combines a long dress with a short temper, fires a gun repeatedly at him.
 The heat in her eyes is matched only by the sweltering Malaysian temperature that encompasses the rubber plantation on which they are located.
 This scene sets the stage for director William Wyler’s 1940 film noir classic, The Letter.

 Starring Bette Davis, this film centers around an adulterous woman, Leslie Crosbie, who kills her lover when she learns he has married a local woman.
 A quick and collected thinker, Leslie claims self-defense and tells her husband and her lawyer that the man was drunk and tried to take advantage of her.
 Soon after, a letter—an incriminating invitation—from Leslie to the deceased surfaces.